 “My god, Summer, are you ok?” her boss’s shocked voice came back early on Monday morning.

 “Yeah, I’m sure it’s just a cold.
 I’ll be back in a few days,” she assured Emma.
-She adored working for Emma and felt bad for lying.
+She adored working for Emma, even if the job itself was a drag, and felt bad for lying.

 “Are you sure?
 I mean, I have your doctor’s excusal, per the union,” her voice dropped.
 “Stating your menses are very bad and might need up to three days a month.
 Oh girl, I understand and empathize.
 Plus, union rules and all that allow it.
 But I’m so glad you’ve never taken more than a day.
 And other than your day per month, you’ve never, ever, been sick.
 In six years!”
 Her boss’s voice dropped again as she prattled on.
 “Do you know how rare that is?
 Honestly, it makes you one of my most reliable employees.”